agoering/spice-pinball/docs/shiftregisters.md

 Why, by using shift registers of course!

-Connect the following segments on the breadboard to pins 10, 11 and 12 on the Arduino as shown:
+Connect the following segments on the breadboard to pins 10, 11 and 12 on the Arduino as shown below.
+You will need to remove the wire currently connecting the data input to ground (the data input pin is the one which will connect to pin 10).

 <img src="{{ site.baseurl }}/img/shift-registers-highlight.png" style="width: 650px"/>